ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 - If your PC is connected to the autopilot using a telemetry radio (instead of using USB cable as recommended above) set :ref:`SERVO_BLH_PORT <SERVO_BLH_PORT>` to the autopilot port connected to the telemetry radio.
 Beware that this is does NOT specify the port used for :ref:`ESC telemetry <blheli32-esc-telemetry>` feedback to your autopilot!
 - If using a safety switch ensure it is pushed (or disabled by setting :ref:`BRD_SAFETYENABLE <BRD_SAFETYENABLE>` = 0)
 - Disconnect the ground station (but leave the USB cable connected)
 - Start the ESC configuration software and connect to the autopilot's COM port by selecting "BLHeli32 Bootloader (Betaflight/Cleanflight)" from the interfaces menu.
+Press "Connect" and "Read Setup".
 You should be able to upgrade and configure all connected ESCs

   .. image:: ../../../images/blhelisuite32.jpg
     :target: ../_images/blhelisuite32.jpg